-District administrative staff met with the leadership of the collective bargaining units (Acalanes Education Association and Service Employees International Union Local 1021) on a weekly basis throughout the 2022-2023 school year.
-The bargaining unit leadership reviewed the final draft LCAP and offered comment during the week of May 23.
+District administrative staff met with the leadership of the collective bargaining units (Acalanes Education Association and Service Employees International Union Local 1021) periodically throughout the 2023-2024 school year.
+The bargaining unit leadership and District administration have a highly collaborative relationship and their ongoing input is reflected in the LCAP.